2018 York County Conservation Award Winner

-The 2016 Miscellaneous Improvements Project is almost completed.
+The 2016 Miscellaneous Improvements Project is completed.
 This project included the replacement of the belt filter presses with centrifuges and various minor improvements to Train 1 and sludge treatment process:

 - Replacement of existing dewatering equipment in the existing dewatering building.
 This included piping, pumping, transport system replacement to the dewatering pad, polymer system and ancillary equipment as part of the dewatering system.